 Residents and visitors enjoy such activities as snowmobile rides, bingo and activities at the Kisik Community Center.
 Traditional dances are performed on the Fourth of July and at other celebrations.
 The community is served by a Presbyterian Church.
 Nuiqsut also has a softball field.

-Nuiqsut is served by scheduled and chartered flights from Barrow.
+Nuiqsut is served by scheduled and chartered flights from Utqiagvik.
 Freight arrives year-round by air cargo.